KrishSingh1/au_dyanamic_vegetation_project/AusPlots_Grass_Tribes/AusPlots_Species_Extractor/README.txt

 	--> 'ausplots_grass_cover_by_tribe_agg.csv': Contains aggregated data of the percent cover of Andropogoneae, Chloridoideae, and non_applicable/no_tribe for each visit grouped by the site location name.
 Basically 'ausplots_grass_cover_by_tribe.csv' but aggregated by 'site_location_name', which the mean percent cover was taken per aggregate.

-	--> 'Grass_Cover_Geovisualisation_qgis_Andro_file.qgz': The QGIS project file used to produce 'Andropogoneae Map.png'.
-If you have it opened on QGIS, see 'Project > Layout Manager > Andro_Grass_Map', for the map.
-However, you can normally interact with this map without access at the image.
-Data used: 'FCOV30_C4_fraction.tif' and 'ausplots_grass_cover_by_tribe_agg.csv.'

-	--> 'Grass_Cover_Geovisualisation_qgis_Chlor_file.qgz': The QGIS project file used to produce 'Chloridoideae Map.png'.
-If you have it opened on QGIS, see 'Project > Layout Manager > Chlor_Grass_Map', for the map.
-However, you can normally interact with this map without access at the image.
+	--> 'Grass_Cover_Geovisualisation.qgz': The QGIS project file used to produce 'Chloridoideae Map.png' and 'Andropogoneae Map.png'.
+If you have it opened on QGIS, see 'Project > Layout Manager', for the map.
+However, you can normally interact with these maps without accessing these images.
 Data used: 'FCOV30_C4_fraction.tif' and 'ausplots_grass_cover_by_tribe_agg.csv.'